 Unlike other medical concerns, there is no single test that is used to diagnose ADHD in adults or children.
-Although the underlying cause(s) of ADHD is not fully known, family, twin and adoption studies have demonstrated a high family association [1-3] due mainly to shared gene effects.
+Although the underlying cause(s) of ADHD is not fully known, family, twin, and adoption studies have demonstrated a high family association [1-3] due mainly to shared gene effects.
 It is widely accepted that several genes, each contributing a small fraction of the total genetic variance, are implicated in ADHD.[5-6]

 Importantly, ADHD, like ADD, is a spectrum disorder that can manifest itself in numerous ways with various symptoms.
 Thus in order to make a determination of ADHD, medical providers use the guidelines as presented in the Diagnostic and Statistical Manual or DSM, provided by the American Academy of Pediatrics or the one provided by The American Psychiatric Association.
-In addition to any symptoms outlined in the guidelines, the symptoms should be present in numerous settings and have persisted at least six months or more.
+In addition to any symptoms outlined in the guidelines, the symptoms should be present in numerous settings and have persisted for at least six months or more.

 Here are 13 common symptoms of ADHD

 - Incessant Talking

 - Reckless Behavior